 When ready, top with leftover toppings and enjoy!

 If you want a finer, smoother potato soup consistency, you can certainly blend it!
 Simply use an immersion blender in the stockpot with the soup and blend until it reaches the desired consistency.
-Alternatively, you can carefully transfer to a blender, cover the lid with a kitchen towel, and pulse until blended.
+Alternatively, you can carefully transfer it to a blender, cover the lid with a kitchen towel, and pulse until blended.
 Make sure you keep your hand on the lid to prevent any accidents in the kitchen!

 Sure!
 You can try Yukon gold potatoes instead of Russet for this soup if you prefer!
 Red-skinned potatoes will also work wonderfully.